strangebuzz/cache-watcher/README.md

 For conveniency, add `sfcw` in your path so you can access it everywhere.

+💡: The executable is "quite" big (several mo) because it includes the Go runtime and hasn't external dependencies.

 ## Running the watcher

-Now you have built or downloaded the program.
+Now that you have built or downloaded the program, let's try it.
 If you run it without argument, it will display the help.
 If you are at the root of your Symfony application you can start to watch your project files with he following command:

 ```terminal
 $ sfcw .